There are a number of pubs and bars around Manchester Piccadilly Station, Piccadilly Gardens and Portland Street.

 Kosmonaut has a laid back, artistic feel inspired by the bars in NY’s meatpacking district.
 The three bare brick rooms have been stripped back to reveal the former cotton warehouse’s original character and are filled with individually sourced reclaimed fixtures and fittings.

-Sports bar with 12 large indoor golf simulators which also double as huge screens for live sports,
+Sports bar with 12 large indoor golf simulators which also double as huge screens for NYE,

 XBox 360 games, private karaoke screens or Microsoft